fish-eater/badmoviedescriptionguess/README.md

-﻿# 2sentenceexplorer
+﻿# movieexplainedbad

-- if you're wondering why this Jarrett guys Tiktok is all over the page, it's because he asked me to make it more obvious I made it for him
+## about the game
+- guess a movie based on a bad description of it (from reddit)

+## jarrett warlick
+- tiktok-er who requested this game to be made, along with similar scraping games like 2sentenceexplorer and badmoviedescriptionguess
-- to disable the Jarrett Warlick branding, click on the icon in the top left 5 times
+- to remove his branding click the icon in the top left 5 times